AlphaX-Projects/lightwalletd/docs/darksidewalletd.md

 Darksidewalletd is a feature included in lightwalletd, enabled by the `--darkside-very-insecure` flag, which can serve arbitrary blocks to a Pirate light client wallet.
 This is useful for security and reorg testing.
-It includes a minimally-functional mock zcashd which comes with a gRPC API for controlling which blocks it will serve.
+It includes a minimally-functional mock pirated which comes with a gRPC API for controlling which blocks it will serve.

 This means that you can use darksidewalletd to control the blocks and